How Acupuncture Can Be Effective In Reducing Stress

 - Eat regularly: This is important to balance your sympathetic nervous system, allowing your parasympathetic (rest and digestion) to take place.
 Make sure to take time off when eating and allow your body to just focus on eating instead of doing other things.

-- Avoid caffeine or sugar which are stimulates and tend to cause more anxiety when you are stressed.
+- Avoid caffeine or sugar which are stimulants and tend to cause more anxiety when you are stressed.

 - One daily activity that allows you to relax.
 This may be exercising, taking a bath or reading a book.